Halil Berktay

-Halil Berktay is a Turkish historian at Ibn Haldun University and was columnist for the daily Taraf.
+Halil Berktay (born August 27, 1947) is a Turkish historian at Ibn Haldun University.
+He has worked as a columnist for the daily newspaper Taraf and is one of the first Turkish historians to acknowledge the Armenian genocide as a historical fact.

-Life and career
+Biography

-Berktay was born into an intellectual Turkish communist family.
+Berktay was born in İzmir into an intellectual Turkish communist family.
+Both of his parents were Cretan Turks.
 His father, Erdoğan Berktay, was a member of the old clandestine Communist Party of Turkey.
 As a result of this influence, Halil Berktay remained a Maoist for two decades before he became "an independent left-intellectual".

 After graduating from Robert College in 1964, Berktay studied economics at Yale University receiving his Bachelor of Arts in 1968 and Master of Arts in 1969.
 He went on to earn a PhD from Birmingham University in 1990.
 He worked as lecturer at Ankara University from 1969 to 1971 and from 1978 to 1983.
 He took part in the founding of the Yale chapter of the Students for a Democratic Society.

 Between 1992 and 1997, he taught at both the Middle East Technical University and Boğaziçi University.
 He was a visiting scholar at Harvard University in 1997, and taught at Sabancı University before returning to Harvard in 2006.
-He is currently a professor at Ibn Haldun University where he is also the head of the History Department.
+He is currently a professor at Ibn Haldun University, where he is also the head of the History Department.

 Berktay's research areas are the history and historiography of Turkish nationalism in the 20th century.
 He studies social and economic history (including that of Europe, especially medieval history) from a comparative perspective.
 He has also written on the construction of Turkish national memory.

 After Taner Akçam, Berktay was one of the first Turkish historians to acknowledge the Armenian genocide.
-In September 2005, Berktay and fellow historians, including Murat Belge, Edhem Eldem, Selim Deringil, convened at an academic conference to discuss the fall of the Ottoman Empire.
+In September 2005, Berktay and fellow historians, including Murat Belge, Edhem Eldem and Selim Deringil, convened at an academic conference to discuss the fall of the Ottoman Empire.

-As a supporter of open dialogue in Turkey regarding the Armenian genocide and Turkey's denial of it, Berktay has received threats in his country.
-He has two daughters, Ada Berktay and Aslıgül Berktay, from two separate marriages.

-Berktay uncovered that the Turkish government purged a lot of the evidence and documents on the Armenian genocide from the Turkish archives.
-According to him, the purge was "most probably implemented by Muharrem Nuri Birgi, a former Turkish ambassador to London and NATO and Secretary General of the Turkish Ministry of Foreign Affairs".
-Berktay also claimed that "at the time he was combing the archives, Nuri Birgi met regularly with a mutual friend and at one point, referring to the Armenians, ruefully confessed: 'We really slaughtered them'".

-Currently, he is head of Department of History at Ibn Haldun University in Istanbul, Turkey.